pstringe/Research-Development-and-Applications/Magic/Metaphysical Engineering/Applications/Medical/Medical Processing Method.md

 ![[PROP-MPM-0.2]]

-PROP : MPM : 0.3 : Utilizing propositions formulated in [[Mechanics of Evidence Generation]], we may utilize logics such as those eluded to in [[PROP-MPM-0.2]], to affect changes in an animal body.
+PROP : MPM : 0.3 : Utilizing propositions formulated in [[Mechanics and Elucidation of Evidence]], we may utilize logics such as those eluded to in [[PROP-MPM-0.2]], to affect changes in an animal body.

 NOTE : MPM : 0.4 : A rudimentary implementation of this capability is demonstrated in [[Core commands]].